 We’ve been doing a lot of travel within Alberta over the last couple of years seeking out all the great things for families right in our own backyard.
-We went back to Edmonton this year to discover more of their awesome playgrounds.
-This time we focused primarily on the Northern end but we also visited a central playground and a few in the nearby communities as well.
+Here are some of the best Edmonton Playgrounds North/West of the river.

-Make sure you look at our list of awesome Edmonton playgrounds from last year where we which are generally central/south.
+Make sure you look at our list of awesome Edmonton playgrounds south of the river too.
 There is a map with both sets of playgrounds at the bottom of this post.

 1. Brintnell Park Playground